-If your just getting into scuba diving, the first piece of equipment you should buy is a quality scuba diving mask.
+If your just getting into diving, the first piece of equipment you should buy is the best scuba mask you can afford.
 You don’t want to get a snorkeling mask and use it for diving, you will have very poor results.

 There is nothing worse than diving when you are constantly clearing your mask because its leaking or can’t see due to your mask fogging up.